laramies/theHarvester/README.md

 * shodan: Shodan Computer search engine, will search for ports and banner of the discovered hosts  (http://www.shodanhq.com/)

-* hunter: Hunter search engine
+* hunter: Hunter search engine (you need to add your Key in the discovery/huntersearch.py file)

 Active:
 -------